saburto/seq-gen/README.md

-#Diagram Sequence XMI generator for Java
+#Simple Diagram Sequence generator for Java

-The goal of this project is to generate XMI file for EA based on junit execution.
+The goal of this project is to generate xml files for EA based on junit execution.